AnishGane/AI-Background-Removal/README.md

    npm i axios -- save
    ```

-4. Create a `.env` file in the frontend directory with the following variables:
+4. Create a `.env` file in the directory with the following variables:
    ```
    VITE_MY_API_KEY = "your_api_key_here"
    VITE_BASE_URL = "https://techhk.aoscdn.com/"